lemauanhphong/ctf_writeups/2022/SekaiCTF_2022/Web/Issues/README.md

 # Issues
-## Description
+## 📄 Description
 We need to bypass something to become admin.
 ![Oops](./images/description.png)

-## Explore the website
+## 💻 Explore the website
 ![Oops](./images/main.png)

-There's nothing spcial here, so skip to the next part.
+There's nothing special here, so skip to the next part.

-## What are in source code?
+## 🧑‍💻Source code
-There are some end points in `app.py` but there are only two endpoints do something seriously:
+There are some endpoints in `app.py` but there are only two endpoints that do something seriously:
 ```py
 @app.route("/.well-known/jwks.json")
 def jwks():